-At the moment you have to calculate the delivery time & distance by manually clicking the 'Run' button for each request to look up the info from Google Maps.
-Let's combine the two requests into a sequence, then schedule this to run automatically.
+At the moment we have to manually click the 'Run' button for each request to look up the info from Google Maps.
+Let's combine the two requests into a sequence, so they run together.

 On the Data Fetcher home screen, click the blue dropdown icon on the 'Create request' button.
 Then click 'Create sequence'.

 Give the sequence a name, like 'Import Place Id & Details'.

 Select 'Import Place Id' for the first request and 'Import Place Details' for the second.
 Then click 'Save'.
 We've no created a sequence that will run the 'Import Place Id' request, followed by the 'Import Place Details' request.

 We'll also schedule this to run automatically without us even being logged in to Airtable!

 This requires a paid Data Fetcher account.
 Under Schedule, click 'Upgrade'.